TRAFEED

 Procedure for Use

-1. Review all items
+1. Review every item

 2. Exclude items that are clearly non-controlled